-The apparel design faculty has research and industry-based expertise from design conception through production and analysis.
-The fiber science faculty offer supporting courses in fabric structure, color, and functional characteristics for apparel students and contributes technical expertise to thesis/dissertation research.
-You will work with your a professor with whom your research interests align and take courses with other department faculty and in other fields of study related to your thesis/dissertation research.
+The apparel design faculty has research- and industry-based expertise from design conception through production and analysis.
+The fiber science faculty offer supporting courses in fabric structure, color and functional characteristics for apparel students and contribute technical expertise to thesis/dissertation research.
+Working with a professor with whom your research interests align, you'll also take courses with other department faculty and in other fields of study related to your thesis/dissertation research.

 A written thesis is required for completion of all graduate degrees in Fiber Science & Apparel Design.
 Candidates for the PhD require at least three years of full-time study beyond the master's degree.
 Candidates for the MS or MA usually complete their degree requirements within two years.